 Less than significant impact.
+As shown in Figure COS-7 of the Butte County General Plan, there are no designated scenic resources within proximity of the project site.
+The nearest resource is Butte Creek Canyon located southeast of Chico and southwest of the project site.
+It is not proximal to or visible from the site.
 No scenic vistas have been identified in the project area.
-Approval of the TPM would have no effect on scenic resources.
+Approval of the TPM would have no direct effect on any scenic resources within Butte County.
 Future development of the proposed parcels may include permitted and conditionally permitted uses allowed within the RR-5 zoning designation.
-Development permitted by right in the RR-5 zone are consistent with the existing visual characteristics of the surrounding area.
-New buildings would be residential with outbuildings designed to ensure visual compatibility within existing uses adjacent to and in proximity to the site.
-Approval of the TPM and subsequent development of Parcels 1 and 2 will not substantially interfere with any scenic views, or otherwise have a demonstrable negative aesthetic effect.
+Development permitted by right in the RR-5 zone would be consistent with the existing visual characteristics of the surrounding area.
+New buildings would be residential and designed to ensure visual compatibility within existing uses adjacent to and in proximity to the site.
+Approval of the TPM and subsequent development of Parcels 1-4 would not substantially interfere with any scenic views, or otherwise have a demonstrable negative aesthetic effect.
 Impacts would be less than significant under this threshold.